About Heartleaf Philodendron

 While Heartleaf Philodendron cuttings can root and grow in water, it’s not ideal for long-term growth.
 The plant will do better if transferred to soil once roots develop, as soil provides better nutrient support for sustained growth.

-Can I grow Heartleaf Philodendron indoors
+Can I grow Heartleaf Philodendron in my indoor space

 Difficulty